CheckoutFinland/checkout-finland-for-woocommerce/readme.txt

 Head over to [Checkout.fi](https://www.checkout.fi) and register for the service (currently in Finnish only) to obtain the necessary keys.

 == Changelog ==

+= 1.5.15 =
+* Add validation for order tokens when creating scheduled Subscription/MIT payment
+* Add better error message if no tokens found
+* Change PHP version to 7.4 in Github Action

 = 1.5.14 =
 * Update minimum PHP version to 7.3